Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Federal Service for Supervision in the Sphere of Connection, Information Technologies and Mass Communications sets one-time fixed and annual fees regarding the relevant permissions for each user to use spectrum.
-The specific amounts are calculated on the basis of the methodology developed by the Ministry for Connection and Mass Communications and rates and co-efficients vary depending on:
+The specific amounts are calculated on the basis of the methodology developed by the Ministry for Digital Development, Connection and Mass Communications and rates and co-efficients vary depending on:

 - the frequency range;